Daksh2060/searceAssignment/README.md

 # Vacuum Cleaning Simulator

 This is a project template from UC Berkeley, for a simple search agent.
 This specific implementation sets a scenario, where the agent is an autonomous vacuum cleaner, trying to reach dirt spilled in different parts of a randomly generated room in the most efficient way possible.
-The project utilizes various search algorithms including, but not limited to; Greedy Search, Uniform Cost Search, and A* Search utilizing both path cost and a Manhattan heuristic.
+The project utilizes various search algorithms including, but not limited to; Greedy Best First Search, Uniform Cost Search, and A* Search utilizing both path cost and a Manhattan heuristic.
 The project displays both the search path and tiles visited for the vacuum to reach the different piles of dirt through a tkinter UI.

 ## Features